Author: Gertrude Armitage Southam

 Alternate Name(s): Tramio (pseudonym)

 Biography: Gertrude Armitage Southam was born in 1860 in Salford, the daughter of surgeon George Southam.
 In her twenties, she wrote a novel Gladys (1882) under the pseudonym "Tramio" and followed it with another called Double Dealing (1884).
 Later, she co-wrote the short novel "Hors de Combat" (1891) and a play with her younger sister Ethel Armitage Southam (1863–1917).
 In the 1881 census, she lives in Applethwaite with three of her sisters and a governess Dorothea Mary Corbould who will later become a novelist.
+By 1891, she and her sisters moved to Birkdale.
 She never married and died in 1942.